GSV Office Bearers

 The Honourable Linda Dessau, AC Governor of Victoria

-Stephen Hawke joined the GSV in 2006 and became Treasurer in 2016.
-He worked as a Chartered Accountant for 27years with KPMG and five years with both McGrath Nicol and AHG Clarke & Co.
-He frequently travelled to London and started to wonder about his family history connections there.
-GSV resources have assisted him to research his ancestors in England, Scotland and Ireland and he has written a book about his paternal ancestors.
+Stephen Hawke joined GSV as a member in 2006, became Treasurer in 2015 and President in 2021.
+He worked as a Chartered Accountant for 27 years with KPMG and ten years with McGrath Nicol and AHG Clarke & Co.
+GSV's resources and discussion circles have been a great aid in researching his family history (and their local history) and he has completed his first book on his paternal family ancestors.
 He is currently researching his maternal side for the next book.
-Stephen is the Online Parish Clerk for three Cornwall parishes and he is kept busy with weekly enquiries about their records.
-This expertise is well utilised at GSV as he is the Convenor of the SW England Research and Discussion Circle (SWERD).
+Stephen has been the Online Parish Clerk for three Cornwall parishes for many years, assisting people from all over the world research their Cornish ancestry.
+His knowledge of 'things-Cornish' is well utilised at GSV in his role as the Convenor of the SW England Research and Discussion Circle (SWERD).

 Linda Farrow is the full-time Office Administrator of the GSV.
 She has had a varied career including working at Ford Australia’s Head Office and as a Personal and Executive Assistant.
 Most recently she worked as a Medical Transcriptionist from home, so was keen to take up this office-based administrative role when it became available in late 2016.
 At a family reunion in 1989, a relative produced a book about a Van Diemen’s Land convict ancestor dating back to 1834, and this sparked her interest in family history.
 Linda has been a GSV member for five years and is also a member of VicGUM and the Irish Ancestry Group.
 She researches her Australian, English and Irish ancestors, and has found one branch of her family emigrated from Ireland to America where they became Mormons and published a family history book.